 Teachers are perceived as role models in the community, and the laws and regulations that mandate appropriate standards of conduct reflect that expectation.
-Failure to comply with these standards can lead to adverse employment action, certification sanctions and criminal consequences.
+Failure to comply with these standards can lead to adverse employment action, certification sanctions and possible prosecution for criminal violations.

 Sexual contact or indecent exposure with a minor is a felony that requires the perpetrator to register as a sex offender.
 It also is a felony for any school district employee to engage in a sexual relationship with a student, even if that student is of the legal age of consent.
 This prohibition includes students enrolled in schools where the teacher is not employed.
 A person who is a member of the Teacher Retirement System and is convicted of certain felonies that involve sexual abuse of a student or minor will be ineligible to receive a service retirement annuity from the retirement system.

 In 2019, lawmakers responded to concerns about educator misconduct by mandating that the Texas Education Agency maintain and make available through an internet portal a registry of persons not eligible for employment in a school district, District of Innovation, open-enrollment charter school, or other charter entity, education service center, or shared services arrangement.
 Private schools are provided access to the registry.

 An educator who is the subject of a report alleging specified misconduct (the person was terminated or resigned and there is evidence the person abused or committed an unlawful act with a student or minor or was involved in a romantic relationship or solicited or engaged in sexual contact with a student or minor) is entitled to a hearing on the merits of the allegations.
 When a report of alleged misconduct is sent by the superintendent or other authorized personnel to TEA, the agency must promptly send notification to the educator who is the subject of the report informing the educator that they have 10 days to request a hearing and provide a written response.